 This project will be due by the end of class on September 24th

-You all will be building your concept maps based on your content area or grade level.
-There can be no more than 4 individuals in each group.
+You all will be building a concept map and there can be no more than 2 individuals in each group.
 You will build your concept map on the laws that all teachers need to be aware of: CIPA, COPPA, FERPA, and Fair Use of Copyright.
 Each group member must work and develop the concept map.
-The finished map needs to be extensive and cover the laws in great detail.
+The finished map needs to be extensive and cover the laws sufficiently.

 - begin with a main title